-Attention has recently been given to the addition of non-traditional investments such as bitcoin in SMSF portfolios.
-Before doing so, SMSF trustees should take steps to understand the asset class and most importantly obtain professional advice on how they can safely implement digital assets into portfolios to ensure they meet all their fiduciary obligations as SMSF trustees and that no issues arise during annual audits.
+There has been increasing attention recently into the addition of digital assets such as bitcoin into SMSF portfolios.
+Before doing so, SMSF trustees need to understand the asset class and most importantly obtain professional advice on how they can safely include digital assets in their portfolios to ensure they meet all their fiduciary obligations as SMSF trustees and that no issues arise subsequently during annual audits.

-Before discussing the intricacies of allocating bitcoin into an SMSF, allow us to establish a foundational understanding of this digital asset, and how it differs from traditional investments and currencies.
-In Monochrome Research’s piece titled The Origins and Evolution of Bitcoin, the team delves into why Bitcoin was created in the first place, as well as the blockchain technology underpinning its decentralised system.
+In The Origins and Evolution of Bitcoin, the Monochrome Research team delves into why Bitcoin was created in the first place, as well as the blockchain technology underpinning its decentralised system.
 In short, Bitcoin is entirely digital and decentralised, meaning that transactions take place peer-to-peer (i.e. absent a third party such as a bank) irrespective of time or location.
-It does not generate any form of income, and as an investment, is a speculative asset in which investors are typically concerned with capital gains.
+Bitcoin does not generate any form of income, and as an investment, it is a speculative asset in which investors are seeking capital gains rather than distributions.

 The Requirements for Bitcoin in an SMSF

 SMSFs are tightly regulated and SMSF trustees must ensure investment in this asset is permitted by the SMSF trust deed and is aligned with the fund’s investment strategy.
 It is common for SMSF trust deeds to have a clause that permits the SMSF to 'invest in any other type of asset permitted by the Superannuation Industry (Superannuation) Act 1993 and Superannuation Industry (Superannuation) Regulations 1994.
 If this is the case, the deed may allow an investment in bitcoin but SMSF trustees should always obtain professional advice to confirm this.

 SMSF trustees have responsibilities to: